-In Missouri, less than one-third of disability applications are approved at the initial level, which is about the same as the national rate of approval for disability claims.
+You will likely be contacted by the claims examiner at DDS; if you need to reach DDS, its phone number is 573-751-3251.
+In Missouri, 44% of disability applications are approved at the initial level, which is slightly higher than the national rate of approval (42%) for disability claims.

 If DDS denies your claim at the initial level, you have 60 days to ask for an appeal.
-In some states, you start with a level of appeal known as the reconsideration stage.
-In Missouri and several other "prototype states," however, the reconsideration stage has been eliminated in an effort to move cases more quickly through the system.
-As a result, a disability case in Missouri goes directly from the initial level to a hearing before an Administrative Law Judge at an SSA Office of Disability Adjudication and Review (ODAR).
+You start with a level of appeal known as the reconsideration stage, where you request that DDS take another look at your application.
+If the claim is denied at the "recon" stage, you can request a hearing before an Administrative Law Judge at an Office of Hearings Operations (OHO).

 The amount of Missouri's state supplement depends on the type of facility and whether you are filing as an individual or a couple.
-Individuals at "Level 1" residential care facilities receive $156 per month, while couples receive $312.
-At "Level 2" residential care facilities, the Missouri supplement to individuals is $292 and $584 to couples.
-In intermediate care or skilled nursing homes, individuals receive $390 and couples receive $780 per month.
+Individuals at licensed residential care facilities (RCFs) receive $156 per month, while couples receive $312.
+At assisted living facilities (ALFs), the Missouri supplement to individuals is $292 and $584 to couples.
 A supplement is also available to blind persons over 18 who are living on their own.

 This program is administered by the State Department of Social Services, Family Support Division.
 If you have a question about Missouri's SSI state supplement, contact the Family Support Division at (573) 751-3221 or online at https://mydss.mo.gov/ncare.

-If you are approved for SSI, you are not automatically eligible for Medicaid in Missouri (now called MO HealthNet).
-While Missouri's income limits for Medicaid are slightly higher than the SSI program's, Virginia's asset limits for Medicaid are significantly lower than SSI's; thus, not everyone who qualifies for SSI qualifies for Medicaid.
+If you are approved for SSI, you are probably eligible for Medicaid in Missouri (now called MO HealthNet).
+Missouri's income limits for Medicaid for blind or disabled people (called MO HealthNet for Aged, Blind, Disabled, or MHABD) are higher than the SSI program's, and Missouri's asset limits for Medicaid are also higher than SSI's after a recent increase.

-Missouri's income limits are based on 85% of the Federal Poverty Level, and are $814 for an individual and $1,099 for a couple.
+Missouri's income limits are based on 85% of the Federal Poverty Level, and are $904 for an individual and $1,221 for a couple (in 2020).
 The State of Missouri allows you to deduct your medical expenses from your income when presenting your countable income to Medicaid for the income test.